 Air pollution is one of the most significant challenges facing London, affecting the health of all Londoners.
-Transport is the biggest source of the emissions damaging to health in London.
+Every child in London breathes toxic air daily, damaging their lung growth.
+Road transport is the biggest source of the emissions damaging health in London.

 Around half of emissions of oxides of nitrogen (NOx), which contribute to illegal levels of nitrogen dioxide (NO2), and particulate matter (PM) come from transport.
-These pollutants are collectively estimated to cause around 9,400 equivalent deaths every year in Greater London and impose an economic cost between £1.4bn and £3.7bn a year.
+These pollutants make chronic illnesses worse, shorten life expectancy and can damage lung development.

-The communities suffering most from poor air quality are often the most vulnerable and at least 360 primary schools are in areas exceeding safe legal pollution levels.
+The communities suffering most from poor air quality are often the most vulnerable, including the children of London.
+At least 360 primary schools are in areas exceeding safe legal pollution levels.

-The introduction of the ULEZ will reduce exhaust NOx and PM emissions, making central London a safer and more pleasant place to live, work and visit.
+The introduction of the ULEZ will help reduce exhaust NOx and PM emissions, helping to improve air quality and making central London a safer and more pleasant place to live, work and visit.

 These positive effects will be especially beneficial to the young, older people and those who have respiratory problems, as well as residents of high pollution areas.

-The majority of traffic entering the ULEZ will be from outside the zone, so the benefits of cleaner, greener vehicles in the form of reduced emissions will be delivered right across Greater London, even to areas not in the zone.
+The majority of traffic entering the ULEZ will be from outside the zone, so the benefits of cleaner, greener vehicles in the form of reduced emissions will be experienced across London, even to areas not in the zone.

-PLEASE NOTE - If you need urgent advice about the Ultra Low Emission Zone, you can make an enquiry and attach supporting evidence.
+PLEASE NOTE: If you need urgent advice about the Ultra Low Emission Zone, or disagree with the information you have been supplied with when using our vehicle checker, you can make an enquiry and attach supporting evidence.

 What are we doing to help make London's air cleaner?
 Find out about our air quality schemes